Metula: Nahal Ayun Bridge

 The bridge over Nahal Ayun was built by the British in the years 1943–44.
 On June 17, 1946 (Night of the bridges) all four Palmach battalions (the Haganah elite units) captured and destroyed 11 border bridges.
 As a consequence, on June 29, 1946 ("Black Sabbath"), the British soldiers imprisoned many Yishuv leaders and Palmach members.
 The bridge was blown up again by the Palmach during the War of Independence.
 It was repaired in the 1980s.

 State of Israel

 In Israel, Metula is known as a wealthy town popular as a tourist destination, especially for schoolchildren on summer vacation.

+The "Good Fence" (1976–2000)

+The Good Fence (HaGader HaTova or Fatima Crossing) was a border crossing from Metula to Lebanon; it opened in 1976, and was closed in 2000 after Israel's withdrawal from Lebanon.
+The border crossing had allowed Lebanese to find jobs in northern Israel, access health services, attend school, and transport goods.